 What are the risks?

 Many parameters to assess disease risk include blood sugar, insulin, HDL (the good cholesterol), waist circumference, triglycerides and blood pressure.
-Researchers have also studied the relationship between sitting and indicators of inflammation, which is common in people with heart disease.
+Researchers have also studied the relationship between sedentary behavior such as sitting and diabetes and heart disease.
 Studies have even investigated inactivity and risk of premature death.
 All of these outcomes can be negatively impacted by physical inactivity: The more you sit, the greater your risk for disease.

 How can we reduce physical inactivity at home and at work?

-While there is no published recommendation for "safe" sitting time yet, a good rule of thumb is to move for at least 1 to 2 minutes each hour of sitting in addition to 150 minutes of moderate physical activity each week.
+While there is no published recommendation for "safe" sitting time yet, it may be helpful to move for at least 1 to 2 minutes of each hour of sitting in addition to 150 minutes of moderate physical activity each week.
 If your job is sedentary, you can break up that time with bits of activity to improve your health.
 Here are a few tips to get moving throughout the day:

 - Park far away from buildings.